-With the expansion and growing complexity of our government has come a depersonalization that often can have deplorable results.
+What has happened in our business, our agriculture, and our labor unions has also happened in our government.
+With the expansion and growing complexity of the governmental process has come a depersonalization that often can have deplorable results.
 All too frequently the government, and I include Congress as well as the Executive in that term, has a tendency to deal with "problems" rather than with people.

 A case of unemployment in Detroit, for instance, with all the heartbreak and the personal tragedy that is involved, manifests itself in Washington, not in all its human aspects, but as a statistic -- a figure that makes the bar on the graph grow a little taller or a little shorter as the case may be.
-Unfortunately one of the basic deficiences of the present Administration is its habit, born perhaps of long business experience of most of its members, of preoccupying itself with "problems" to the neglect of people -- and the hopes, aspirations, and needs of people.
+Unfortunately, one of the basic deficiences of the present Administration is its habit, born perhaps of long business experience of most of its members, of preoccupying itself with "problems" to the neglect of people -- and the hopes, aspirations, and needs of people.